pokeblokdude/ourhouse-bot/README.md

 # Our House Server Bot

 This is an ongoing project.
-Mostly adding features as the need arises, but it's also good practice for stuff like working with files, etc.
+Mostly adding features as the need arises, but it's also good practice for stuff like working with a database, files, etc. OurHouseBot uses MongoDB and Mongoose for data storage.

 It started out as a way to learn Discord.js and just to become comfortable with JS in general, applying stuff I learned in my "Programming Methodology" course.